 Two hundred amps are the maximum circuit box capacity.
 Please place the breakers separately.
 For instance, when you need a 100 amp panel, you should put up 200 amps more.
 You can also learn more about weld porosity on google and in our website.

 How to wire a breaker box to another breaker box?

-How can I run electrical wire from breaker box to outlet in the best way?
+How can I run the electrical wire from the breaker box to the outlet in the best way?

 If you have a subpanel setting, replacing the neutral and ground at different bus bars will be the best option.
 In addition, make one set box which is possible by connecting all wires.
 So do it properly.
 After completing the process install the cables.

 How can I run a 110v welder with the help of an extension cord?